Belcarra/pi_rtl_433/README-raspbian.md

 working on *Raspbian*:

 1. alpine:3.13 and newer cause rtl\_433 to crash.
-2. rtl_433 older images have problems exiting and restarting on an async timeout.
+2. older versions of rtl\_433 problems exiting and restarting on an async timeout.
 3. finding a telegraf image that works correctly with Raspbian.

 ## alpine

-A Dockerfile and build for an alpine:3.12 image that will work correctly for rtl\_433 on Raspbian.
+See the alpine directory for a Dockerfile and build for an alpine:3.12 image that will work correctly for rtl\_433 on Raspbian.

 There are two issues that need to be dealt with: